Vidhi0229/Trading-App/README.md

 ## Getting Started

-Download or clone this repo by using git clone https://github.com/Vidhi0229/Trading-App.git Enter the project folder and run locally by using a VS Code with this command: g++ -o "output file name" main.cpp curl_functions.cpp functions.cpp -lcurl -ljsoncpp
+Clone this repo by using git clone 'https://github.com/Vidhi0229/Trading-App.git' Enter the project folder and run locally by using a VS Code with this command: g++ -o "output file name" main.cpp curl_functions.cpp functions.cpp -lcurl -ljsoncpp

 ## Pre-requisites